compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/day03 unix, file formats, bash, awk/2021-09-24-daniel-walther-bash_awk_exercises.md

 awk 'NR%4==2'   ~/course/data/SP1.fq
 ```

-10. - 12. skills result in code from 13. - skipping notes' redundancy
+### 10. - 12.

+skills result in code from 13. - skipping notes' redundancy

+### 13. FASTQ ~> FASTA

-13. convert SP1.fq into the FASTA file format and store it in the file 'example.fa'
+convert SP1.fq into the FASTA file format and store it in the file 'example.fa'

 ```bash
 awk 'NR % 4 == 1 {print ">"$0}; NR % 4 == 2 {print}' SP1.fq > example.fa
 ```

+### 14.

-14. Check that both, FASTQ and FASTA files have the same number of sequences (10).
+Check that both, FASTQ and FASTA files have the same number of sequences (10).

 ```bash
 awk 'NR % 4 == 2 {print NR}' SP1.fq | wc -l # 10